rjsalamanca/sonosong2/README.md

+# Converted to ASYNC AWAIT

-# sonoSong - Listen to Movie Soundtracks
+## sonoSong - Listen to Movie Soundtracks

 ### A Digital Crafts Project Created by Eli Zhang and RJ Salamanca